STUDENT ORGANIZATIONS

 STUDENT ASSOCIATION OF LANDSCAPE ARCHITECTURE AND DESIGN (SALAD)

 The Student Association of Landscape Architects highlights roles that landscape architects have in stewarding and designing for ecological systems across multiple scales.
-SALAD seeks to strengthen connections between design disciplines and to our community at large.
+SALAD seeks to strengthen connections between design disciplines and to the community at large.
 To achieve these aims, SALAD brings lecturers, organizes career and social events, and coordinates volunteer opportunities for Landscape Architecture students throughout the year.
 In addition to bringing outside resources into the school, SALAD sponsors open studios with local partners, internship and portfolio discussions, and other activities to promote interaction and learning.

 STUDENT PLANNERS ASSOCIATION (SPA)